Pros & Cons of Open Source Software at the Enterprise Level

-The open-source software itself doesn’t cost a cent.
+Open source software doesn’t cost a cent.
 Zero, nada, nothing, niente.
-Getting the system fixed up to suit your needs will come with a bill to foot, but you also get an immediate return on investment for that.
-Each and every feature you’d like to have can be integrated which makes your project totally unique.
-You can get that awesome website created that you’ve always dreamed of having.
+Getting the system adapted to best meet your needs will come with a bill to pay, but this also gives you an immediate return on investment.
+Each and every feature you’d like to have can be integrated to make your project totally unique.
+You can get that awesome website built that you’ve always dreamed of having.

 CON: … ehm … errr … well

-… as you see, we’ve run into trouble.
-Darn it all, earlier on we promised to take a neutral stance, but we’ve come to a full stop.
-We’ve simply run out of cons.
-We have done our best at keeping the balance, honestly.
+… as you can see, we’ve run into trouble.
+Darn it!
+Earlier on we promised to take a neutral stance, but we’ve simply run out of cons.
+We’ve done our best at keeping the balance, honestly.
 So do we stop here?
 We do still have a few pros at hand.
-So, no, it’s just the way it is - there are just so, so many good reasons for using open-source software at the enterprise level.
+So, no, it’s just the way it is - there are just so, so many good reasons for using open source software at the enterprise level.
 Further good reasons are:

-Open-source speaks to a mindset that resonates with many developers and attracts bright developers with ideals like community engagement, openness and collaboration.
-Many open-source projects get started because a single developer or a team of developers reckons there must be a better way to do things.
+Open source speaks to a mindset that resonates with many developers and attracts bright developers with ideals like community engagement, openness, and collaboration.
+Researchers also discovered developers prefer open source.
+Many open source projects get started because a single developer or a team of developers reckons there must be a better way to do things.
 And these developers often do things just for fun.
 They truly enjoy tinkering with code to make it do just what they want it to do.
 They’re passionate about making good things even better.

 PRO: The code can be externally reviewed for security issues.

-There is no such thing as perfect security and open-source software is not immune to security issues.
-But it does have the potential to be safer than its closed-source counterpart.
+There is no such thing as perfect code and OSS is not immune to security issues.
+But it does have the potential to be safer than its closed source counterpart.
 It may seem paradox, but source code being visible to others strengthens its security.
-If the code is freely available for review, then end users, experts, as well as the open-source community at large can verify that the software does exactly what it claims to do.
-It’s not that open-source software is automatically more secure than closed-source software.
-It’s that without source code it is impossible to check for security.
-You can verify for yourself whether the code is secure and do something about getting security issues fixed.
-And by being able to control the risks, benefits are reaped.
+If the code is freely available for review, then end users, experts, as well as the open source community at large can verify that the software does exactly what it claims to do.

 PRO: And best of all, it’s fun!

 There’s no denying the fact that the social component of code sharing is fun.
 It fosters collaboration, camaraderie, and creates a new network.
-As supporters of open-source software we’re happy to see the re-energized debate over open source versus proprietary software.
+As supporters of OSS we’re happy to see the re-energized debate over open source versus proprietary software.
 Let’s end with defining both models’ philosophies.

-Proprietary software’s approach is “Let’s keep it secret so we can make money off selling it.”
+Proprietary software’s approach is “Let’s keep it secret so we can make money selling it.”

-Open-source software’s approach is “I find this useful, maybe some others will as well.”
+Open source software’s approach is “I find this useful, maybe others will too.”

-Is open-source software always the perfect fit for everyone?
+Is OSS always the perfect fit for everyone?
 We think it can and should be the default for all software and for all companies.
 You may find the same.
 We’d love to hear your thoughts on this!